Katie Lambert Interview: Thoughts on climbing and decisions not to have kids

 Tell me a little about your history with climbing.
 How did you get into it?
 How old were you?
 Where did you start?

 The summer I was 15 I went to work at a camp in North Carolina.
 I was too old to be a camper and too young to be a counselor so I went as a Junior Counselor.
 This meant I was able to go on exchange for work a few days a week.
 I worked in the kitchen serving breakfast and dinner.
 In addition to that you were also to choose an activity to help with.
 On my tour of the campus I had seen some kids climbing on this vertical, 30 foot wooden wall and it seemed really interesting.
 I decided to pick climbing.
-In addition to the artificial wall, we took several trips to local climbing area, sometimes backpacking to climbing spots and spending a few days.
+In addition to the artificial wall, we took several trips to a local climbing area, sometimes backpacking to climbing spots and spending a few days.
+Before this I wasn’t very familiar with climbing at all, in fact I didn’t even know what kind of clothes or shoes were needed for these excursions.
+The people out there told me about rei asheville and other such stores with the full range of outdoor gear and it was so cool!
+I was truly happy to be learning so many new things with climbing.
 I fell in love and made a promise to myself to pursue climbing for as long as I could.
 Once back home I become involved with an outdoor club at my high school called Woods and Waters.
 This was primarily a camping club but through this I made friends with a few people who were also interested in climbing.
 The closest areas to us were about 6 to 8 hours away.
 So, we would take weekend and holiday trips throughout the south east to places like Horse Pens 40, Sandrock, Foster Falls, and Rock Town.
 Thus, for most of my first 10 years climbing I mostly only sport climbed and bouldered.

 What brought you out to California?
 Was there something about Yosemite that lured you out here?